Being Environmentally Conscious by Seeing the World

-We love how travel exposes us to other parts of the world, which means experiencing other people, cultures and environments.
-It makes sense then that when traveling, we’re going to see how our planet is being negatively effected and what positive efforts are making a difference to restore our planet’s health.
+We love how travel exposes us to other parts of the world, which means experiencing other people, cultures, and environments.
+It makes sense then that when traveling, we’re going to see how our planet is being negatively affected and what positive efforts are making a difference to restore our planet’s health.
 Seeing it first-hand is much more powerful and motivating than just reading about it though.

 How many of us can relate to the power of reading about pollution, seeing the news report on it or talking about it, yet not actually being physically present where it’s happening in more evident ways?
 It’s one thing to hear, and even believe, that our seas and oceans are being polluted at an alarming rate by plastic and deadly toxins, that sea life populations are decreasing, and that climate change exists.
 Yet to visit the sea or even move abroad and see the plastic on the beach, to visit the fish markets in a Mediterranean Spanish town and learn about overfishing, and to experience the drastic changes in weather patterns compared to even a year ago… That is when it really sinks in.

 The most powerful impression from this encounter with our planet is also by seeing how other people interact with their environments.
-All of us are connected with our environments, whether us and our societies realize it or not.
+All of us are connected with our environments, whether we and our societies realize it or not.
 We can all learn from each other by seeing the different ways in which we are negatively and positively interacting with our immediate environment.
-Then to take it a step further, we begin to see how a negative impact on the environment of one area is effecting other areas and the rest of our world.
+Then to take it a step further, we begin to see how a negative impact on the environment of one area is affecting other areas and the rest of our world.
 Pollution from cities on one side of the world will be carried on the wind and in the air to entire other continents.
-The fish along one side of the Pacific will be effected by garbage in the ocean flowing on the currents from thousands of miles away along a far away coast line.
+The fish along one side of the Pacific will be affected by garbage in the ocean flowing on the currents from thousands of miles away along a faraway coast line.

 Traveling brings us face to face with how it’s all connected and intertwined; how we all are.
 We see and experience first hand how it effects our economies and societies along with our environment, today and into the future.